cesbo/help/en/alta/index.md

-# Cesbo Alta
+# Features

-Alta is a media streaming software for Live and VOD content.
+Cesbo Alta is a media streaming software for Live and VOD content.